zhiverbox/armbian-userpatches/README.md

 # Why zHIVErbox?
 Unfortunatly, security cannot be provided as a simple 'download'.
 A secure system requires individual encryption and a secure source of randomness (entropy).
-Therefore a secure system can only be created by a self-sovereign individual themself - and only for themself.
+Therefore a secure system can only be created by self-sovereign individuals themself - and only for themself.
 However, not everybody in a HIVE (society) can aquire the highly specialized knowledge and skills to create their own secure system from scratch.

-Therefore Cypherpunks write software and provide technology that can be used by other individuals to achieve the same level of security, privacy and self sovereignty.
+Therefore Cypherpunks write software and provide technology that can be used by other individuals to achieve the same level of security, privacy and self- sovereignty.
 Those tools should be as user friendly as possible without compromising on security.
 Ideally, those tools still provide a certain level of education, to retain their users from developing a 'blindly trusting attitude'.
 DON'T TRUST!
 VERIFY!

+zHIVErbox is a set of open source tools following these guidelines while maintaining a `security first` approach.

 # zHIVERbox Features
 While Armbian is perfect for development purposes, zHIVErbox customizations try